VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The UI will request data from the back-end that will arrive encapsulated in a DTO, it will modify the data in the DTO, and then return the DTO to the back-end.
-The back-end will use the DTO to figure out what CRUD operations it must perform on the underlying datastore.
+The back-end will use the DTO to figure out what CRUD operations it must perform on the underlying data store.

 The second screen is more explicit about what is happening in terms of the business process: the user is selecting quantities of seat types as